razvanmelecciu/JavaFXServerClient/README.md

-# JavaFX Chat LAN Chat Application
+# JavaFX LAN Chat Application
 A simple client server application written in java that uses JavaFx as the GUI toolkit.

 ![PrintScreen](./GUI.PNG)